 The Ministry of Economy, Trade and Industry (METI) is taking initiative in supporting introduction of PV systems under the Feed-in Tariff (FIT) program.
-In order to achieve a well-balanced introduction of renewable energy while curbing of national burden, the "Act on Special Measures Concerning Procurement of Renewable Energy Sourced Electricity by

-Electric Utilities (Renewable Energy Act or FIT Act)" was amended, and the "revised FIT Act" was enacted.
+In order to achieve a wellbalanced introduction of renewable energy while curbing of national burden, the "Act on Special Measures Concerning Procurement of Renewable Energy Sourced Electricity by Electric Utilities (Renewable Energy Act or FIT Act)" was amended, and the "revised FIT Act" was enacted.
 Effective from April 2017, the FIT program was fundamentally reviewed and revision of approval scheme, change of method to set FITs, change of entities obliged to purchase FIT electricity, improving transparency of issues related to electric grids and revision of the surcharge reduction system were implemented.
 In December 2018, the retroactive measures were decided for the first time to deal with the FIT-approved PV projects which have not started operation for a long time.
 The Acts for Establishing Resilient and Sustainable Electricity Supply Systems were enacted in June 2020 and the name of the special measures act was amended to the Renewable Energy Promotion Act (revised Act on Special Measures Concerning Procurement of Renewable Energy Sourced Electricity by Electric Utilities, or the current FIT Act).
 Two types of power sources, competitive power source and locally-utilized power source were presented.
-As for competitive power source, the Feed-in-Premium (FIP) program is planned to be introduced from April 2022 for ≥ 1 MW PV systems to promote the integration into the electricity market.
+As for competitive power source, the Feed-in-Premium (FIP) program has been introduced from April 2022 for ≥ 1 MW PV systems to promote the integration into the electricity market.
+It is planned that the subjects of the FIP program will be gradually expanded in FY 2023 onward.
 As for locally-utilized power source, it is planned to maintain the FIT program after setting the requirements for local utilization.
-In addition, an approval cancellation system will start in April 2022 to deal with the FIT-approved projects which have not started operation for a long time.
+In addition, an approval cancellation system was launched in April 2022 to deal with the FIT-approved projects which have not started operation for a long time.